 How To Save Money When Buying Lab Grown Diamonds?

-James Allen is #1 on my list when it comes to the lowest price for a lab diamond.
-While you can't save too much more money with lab grown diamonds outside of buying with them, there are a couple of tricks I can reveal that'll give you the edge in having a lab grown engagement ring for even less.
+Clean Origin is at the top of my mind when it comes to the lowest price for a lab diamond.
+While you can't save too much more money with lab grown diamonds outside of buying with them, there are a couple of tricks I can reveal that'll give you the edge in having a lab grown engagement ring for even less...

 You can do the same thing with clarity as well with mined diamonds, but it's not often needed with lab diamonds.
 One of the minor differences between lab diamonds and mined diamonds is their inclusions.
 Lab diamonds have metallic inclusions, since they're not grown around other crystals.
 These are more difficult to see, which is why you'll find lab diamonds with higher clarity grades in general.